-A national equivalent to the ICC is often no longer accepted because national licenses can be converted to ICC – although the RYA certificates are generally recognized.
+A national equivalent to the ICC is no longer accepted because national licenses can be converted to ICC – although the RYA certificates are generally recognized.
 Rarely, a charter company will ask for a second license from one of your crew.

 Licenses issued outside Europe such as the American ASA 104 are not accepted any more, yet it is easy to convert an ASA 104 (or higher) certificate into an ICC.